integr8ly/integreatly-operator/README.md

 Tip: set `PASSWORD` env var to define a password for the users.
 Random password is generated when this env var is not set.

+Note: The script can be also instructed to run the `scripts/refine-oauth-token-timeouts.sh` script below to configure the session expiration and token inactivity timeouts
+      for the OSD cluster.
+Set `SESSION_EXPIRATION_TIMEOUT` and `TOKEN_INACTIVITY_TIMEOUT` environment variables to achieve this.
+You can also specify the list of OAuth clients that should be configured as part of running the `scripts/refine-oauth-token-timeouts.sh` script by enumerating them via `OAUTH_CLIENTS` environment variable.

 ## Set up dedicated admins

 To setup your cluster to have dedicated admins run the `./scripts/setup-htpass-idp.sh` script which creates htpasswd identity provider and creates users.

+Note: The script can be also instructed to run the `scripts/refine-oauth-token-timeouts.sh` script below to configure the session expiration and token inactivity timeouts
+      for the OSD cluster.
+Set `SESSION_EXPIRATION_TIMEOUT` and `TOKEN_INACTIVITY_TIMEOUT` environment variables to achieve this.
+You can also specify the list of OAuth clients that should be configured as part of running the `scripts/refine-oauth-token-timeouts.sh` script by enumerating them via `OAUTH_CLIENTS` environment variable.

+## Set session expiration and token inactivity timeouts for OSD cluster (and SSO IDP if defined)
+You can use the `scripts/refine-oauth-token-timeouts.sh` script to configure session expiration (duration of the OAuth access token) and token inactivity timeout for your OSD cluster.
+Both values can be customized (see `scripts/refine-oauth-token-timeouts.sh -h` for additional help and examples).
+Moreover, it is possible to specify the list of OAuth clients the token inactivity and session expiration fields of which should be updated as part of the script run.

+The minimum value of token inactivity timeout is 300 seconds (5 minutes).
+The script defaults to this value unless specified.
+The default value of the token (session) expiration timeout is 3000 seconds (50 minutes).
+Settings of the following OAuth clients are updated by default if not overridden by the `OAUTH_CLIENTS` environment variable:
+* `console`
+* `openshift-browser-client`
+* `openshift-challenging-client`
+* `redhat-rhoam-3scale`
+* `redhat-rhoam-rhsso`
+* `redhat-rhoam-rhssouser`

+The script recognizes the following environment variables (see script `--help` for additional guidance):

+* `DONT_UPDATE_OAUTH_CLIENTS`   Skip updating token timeout settings for OAuth clients defined within the `openshift-config` namespace of the OSD cluster.
+* `DONT_UPDATE_OAUTH_SERVER`    Skip updating token timeouts settings for the internal OAuth server of the OSD cluster.
+* `DONT_UPDATE_SSO_IDP`         Skip updating token timeout settings for the SSO identity provider associated with the OSD cluster.
+* `OAUTH_CLIENTS`               Enumerated list of OAuth clients, defined in the `openshift-config` namespace of the OSD cluster token timeout(s) settings for which should be updated as part of the script run.
+* `SESSION_EXPIRATION_TIMEOUT`  Defines value to be used to configure session expiration timeout setting for the OSD cluster and associated SSO identity provider.
+* `TOKEN_INACTIVITY_TIMEOUT`    Defines value to be used to configure token inactivity timeout setting for the OSD cluster and associated SSO identity provider.
+* `VERBOSE`                     Enable verbose output.

+Prerequisites:
+- `oc` command available on your machine (latest version can be downloaded [here](https://mirror.openshift.com/pub/openshift-v4/clients/oc/latest/))
+- OC session with cluster admin permissions in a target cluster

 ## Tests